 Click on the image to view.

-STEP 5: JOIN THE FRONT OF THE PANEL TO THE LINING
+STEP 5: FINISH THE TOP BY JOINING THE FRONT OF THE PANEL TO THE LINING

 It’s important how you lay your fabric pieces out when preparing to join the front of the panel and the lining together.
 You want to make sure that when the pieces are sewn together and turned, you wind up with the back side of the lining facing the back side of the drapery panel.

 To join them – lay out the drapery and lining fabric on your work surface with right sides together.
-Make sure that the edges of the top are lined up evenly.
+Make sure that the edges of what will be the top of the drapery fabric and the top of the lining fabric are lined up evenly.
 TIP: The lining will likely be a little narrower than the drapery fabric, so be sure to center the lining.
 Don’t worry – the side hems will capture the narrower drapery lining.

 Pin the lined up fabrics together and sew with a straight stitch, using a 1″ seam allowance.
 Open the joined pieces of fabric up and press the seam open.
 TIP: Make sure the fabric in the seam is all lying in the same direction before pressing.